The content types allow you to create backend modules that you can use to maintain your own content.

-In this example, a page with recipes is to be created.
+In this example, we are creating a page with recipes.

 The basic module used to create recipes is created and configured via Configuration > Content types.
 Here you can also specify which data you want to maintain for the recipes and create the corresponding fields.